dvargas42/Node_API_Not_Persistent_Study/README.md

 - [VS Code](https://code.visualstudio.com/)

 ## :information_source: How to install
-To clone this application you will need the [Git](https://git-scm.com) and [Yarn](https://yarnpkg.com/getting-started/install)installed on your computer.
+To clone this application you will need the [Git](https://git-scm.com) and [Yarn](https://yarnpkg.com/getting-started/install) installed on your computer.

 ```bash
 # Clone repository